bright/new-www/content/faqs/how-long-does-it-take-for-a-recruiter-to-get-back-to-me-after-i-send-my-resume-career-3.md

 ---
 layout: faqs
-faqs_id: How long does it take for a recruiter to get back to me after I send my resume?
+faqs_id: How long does it take for a recruiter to get back to me after I apply?
 Career 3
-name: How long does it take for a recruiter to get back to me after I send my resume?
+name: How long does it take for a recruiter to get back to me after I apply?
 Career 3
 slug: how-long-does-it-take-for-recruiter-to-get-back
-question: How long does it take for a recruiter to get back to me after I send my resume?
+question: How long does it take for a recruiter to get back to me after I apply?
 answer: We usually respond **within a week**.
 However, keep in mind that **we respond only to candidates who meet our must-have requirements**.
 For example one of our must-haves is an **advanced level of communication in English and